Universal composite boson formation in strongly interacting one-dimensional fermionic systems

 where $a_{\rm osc}=\sqrt{\hbar/(m\omega)}$ is the harmonic oscillator length, $m$ the particle mass and $\omega$ the frequency of the trap.
-In Figs.~\ref{fig: periodic eigenvectors}-\ref{fig: harmonic eigenvectors} we show the first six atomic natural orbitals alongside the density of the first three molecules in both the ring and in the harmonic trap, respectively.
+In Figs.~\ref{fig: periodic eigenvectors}-\ref{fig: harmonic eigenvectors} we show the first six atomic natural orbitals alongside the density of the first three composite bosons in both the untrapped FTG and in the harmonic trap, respectively.

-Notably, while all atomic orbitals differ, as expected for fermions, the density profiles of molecules (composite bosons) remain consistently the same and equal to $P_{k\pm}=|\phi_0(x)|^2$ for any $k$.
-This provides a real-space picture of how molecules effectively form a complete Bose-Einstein condensate.
+Notably, while all atomic orbitals differ, as expected for fermions, the density profiles of composite bosons remain consistently the same and equal to $P_{k}=|\phi_0(x)|^2$ for any $k$.
+This provides a real-space picture of how occupied natural orbitals, i.e. fermions, effectively pair to result in a total density equivalent to that of the ideal Bose gas.

-While atomic condensation is manifested in a macroscopic occupation of a single-particle orbital in OBDM $\rho_1(x,x^\prime)$, molecular condensation involves composite bosons and corresponds to a macroscopic eigennumber in the TBDM $\rho_2(x_1,x_2,x_1^\prime,x_2^\prime)$.
-This distinction becomes apparent considering that a displacement of a molecule is equivalent to simultaneously displacing two atoms.
-To determine the molecular condensate fraction, it is convenient to calculate the projected TBDM defined as follows~\cite{projectedTBDM1,projectedTBDM2,GirardeauAstrakharchik2010}